Barbie: Princess Adventure

 Barbie: Princess Adventure is a 2020 CGI-animated musical adventure comedy children's television film directed by Conrad Helten and written by Ann Austen, which was first released on Netflix in the United States on September 1, 2020.

 The 37th entry in the Barbie film series, this is the first Barbie-branded production produced by Mattel Television since their mid-2019 rebrand from Mattel Creations and also Mainframe Studios since their announcement to return to their naming origins as Mainframe Entertainment on March 16, 2020 as part of a rebrand from their previous name, Rainmaker Studios.
 It is the second television film in the Barbie media franchise after Barbie Dolphin Magic (2017) and would be the catalyst for Mattel shifting the focus of the franchise to television forays.

 Production

 It is the first film adaptation of the TV series Barbie: Dreamhouse Adventures, as Dolphin Magic was marketed by Mattel as its "spiritual" pilot.

 Plot

 Barbie takes a road trip to the Kingdom of Floravia, having been invited by Princess Amelia.
 Barbie discovers that Amelia, whose life is rigidly controlled by her royal advisor Alfonso, wants to switch places with her for a week because the two look almost identical.
 Barbie agrees, and Amelia goes on to enjoy a week of freedom before her coronation.
 Amelia is kidnapped by her fiancé, Prince Johan, who uncovers the ruse and wants to force Amelia to marry him so he can rule both his country and Floravia.
-Barbie rescues Amelia, and they foil Johan's plot.
+Barbie rescues the princess, and they foil Johan's plot.
 Afterwards, Amelia is crowned, and both Barbie and Amelia agree to remain true to themselves.